ethanp/programming/Educational/XCode/StanfordFall2013/DyanamicMatchismo/readme.md

 Concrete Next Steps to Persue
 -----------------------------
+* Cards should flip according to the underlying game functionality
 * Make `addCard()` method for BaseViewController
 * Draw the `SetCard`s with Bezier curves
-* Have more than one PlayingCardView in the PlayingCardViewController

 OVERALL
 -------